-As an expert sommelier and brewer, I have encountered this question many times: should you add to single whisky?
+As an expert sommelier and brewer, I have encountered this question many times: should you add water to single malt whisky?
 The answer, my dear whisky enthusiast, is not a simple yes or no. It depends on personal preference and the specific whisky in question.
 Allow me to delve into the intricacies of this topic and provide you with a detailed answer.

 First and foremost, it is essential to acknowledge that adding water to whisky is not an uncommon practice.
 In fact, many whiskies on the market have already had water added during the production process.
 This is done to control the strength of the whisky and ensure consistency in flavor profiles.

 Why add water, you may ask?
-Well, the content of whisky can vary significantly, ranging from 40% to cask-strength whiskies that can exceed 60% ABV (alcohol by volume).
+Well, the alcohol content of whisky can vary significantly, ranging from 40% to cask-strength whiskies that can exceed 60% ABV (alcohol by volume).
 When whisky is bottled at higher strengths, it can sometimes be overpowering on the palate, making it difficult to fully appreciate the nuanced flavors and aromas.
 Adding a small amount of water can help tame the alcohol and unlock the true potential of the whisky.

 Now, let's consider the specific case of single malt whisky.
 Single malt whisky is made from malted barley and distilled at a single distillery.
 It is known for its complex flavors and unique characteristics.
 When it comes to adding water to single malt, it becomes a matter of personal preference and experimentation.